SamSverko/flatbread/README.md

 ## Production

-We're not quite there yet, however we will most likely be deploying this app to [Vercel](https://vercel.com/) due to it's extremely-interoperable nature with Next.js apps.
+We're not quite there yet, however we will most likely be deploying this website to [Vercel](https://vercel.com/) due to it's extremely-interoperable nature with Next.js projects.
 Stay tuned!

 ---